Weak cosmic censorship conjecture in the pure Lovelock gravity

-As always we assume that falling in particles parameters are much smaller as compared to the black hole parameters so as to respect the test particle constraints, i.e., $\delta E\ll M $ and $\delta J\ll J $.
-Once the falling in particle with these parameters is absorbed by black hole its corresponding parameters would increase and respectively attain to the new perturbed state with the parameters $M+\delta E$ and $J +\delta J$.
+Before applying new version of gedanken experiment as alluded above we first test the old version of gedanken experiment that involves the linear order test particle perturbations.
+Following the old version, as always we assume that falling in particles parameters are much smaller as compared to the black hole parameters so as to respect the test particle constraints, i.e., $\delta M\ll M $ and $\delta J\ll J $.
+Once the falling in particle with these parameters is absorbed by black hole its corresponding parameters would increase and respectively attain to the new perturbed state with the parameters $M+\delta M$ and $J +\delta J$.
 Following the extremality condition given by Eq.~(\ref{Eq:extr-ty}), we rewrite the following inequality

 This clearly shows that black hole horizon no longer exists.
 Keeping in mind Eqs.~(\ref{Eq:mass-par}) and (\ref{Eq:angular-par}), the above inequality Eq.~(\ref{Eq:Hor1}) defines the minimum threshold value of angular momentum of impinging particle